aptech/docs/docs/dstatmt.rst

     :param vars: the variables.

       If *dataset* contains the name of a dataset, *vars* will be interpreted as either:

       * A Kx1 character vector containing the names of variables.
       * A Kx1 numeric vector containing indices of variables.
       * A `formula string`. e.g. :code:`"PAY + WT"` or :code:`". - sex"`

       These can be any size subset of the variables in the dataset and can be in any order.
 If a scalar 0 is passed, all columns of the dataset will be used.

       If *dataset* is null or 0, *vars* will be interpreted as a NxK matrix, the data on which to compute the descriptive statistics.

     :type vars: string or string array

-    :param ctl: instance of a ``dstatmtControl`` structure containing the following members:
+    :param ctl: instance of a :class:`dstatmtControl` structure containing the following members:

         .. list-table::
             :widths: auto